SecureIdentityAlliance/osia/src/doc/functional/_enrolment.rst

     :noindex:

     Retrieve biometric data.

+    NOTE - do we want this method in the system?
+We don't beleive that this data should be retrievable.
+A separate method is provided for reading enrolled biometric metadata (see below).

     **Authorization**: :todo:`To be defined`

-    :param str biometricValidationID: The ID of the biometric.
+    :param str biometricID: The ID of the biometric.
-    :param set filter: A set of required attributes to retrieve.
+    :param set filter: The (optional) set of required attributes to retrieve.
     :param string transactionID: The (optional) client generated transactionID.
     :return: a status indicating success or error, and in case of success the biometric data.

+.. py:function:: readBiometricMetadata(biometricID, filter, transactionID)
+    :noindex:

+    Retrieve biometric data.

+    **Authorization**: :todo:`To be defined`

+    :param str biometricID: The ID of the biometric.
+    :param set filter: The (optional) set of required attributes to retrieve.
+    :param string transactionID: The (optional) client generated transactionID.
+    :return: a status indicating success or error, and in case of success the biometric metadata.

 .. py:function:: updateBiometric(biometricID, biometricData, transactionID)
     :noindex: